michellesprojects/Cloned-Websites/README.md

 # Cloned-Websites
-A Collection of Websites I've Cloned
+A Collection of Websites I've Cloned for HTML/CSS practice